NickBrimmer/List-of-Git-CLI-Commands/README.md

 # List-of-Git-CLI-Commands
-Just a list of common Git CLI Commands - :shipit:
+Just a list of common Git CLI Commands

 ### Setup